The First Sign of a Zinc Deficiency is

 Achieving optimal zinc levels starts with diet modification.
 Consuming edibles abundant in zinc, like shellfish, beans, seeds, nuts, and dairy products regularly may considerably augment your general zinc intake.

-In addition, individuals who have difficulty meeting their recommended daily allowance through food alone might benefit from taking zinc supplements, under medical supervision so as not to develop any side effects due to over-supplementation or interactions with other medications they might be on.
+In addition, individuals who have difficulty meeting their recommended daily allowance through food alone might benefit from taking zinc supplements under medical supervision to avoid any side effects due to over-supplementation or interactions with other medications they might be on.

 Courses That Provide Guidance On Preventive Measures